vl4ds/Documentation/ref-docs/zigbee-ref.rst

 .. note::
     As of now, any time the ZigBee library logs a message, an error will be seen.
 This is a known issue and will be fixed with the next deploy.

-The ZigBee library contains many shorthands and conveniences for developing ZigBee device type handlers.
+The ZigBee library contains many shorthands and conveniences for developing ZigBee Device Handlers.

 ZigBee devices have fingerprints that define what the device is when it joins a ZigBee network.
-Currently you define the expected fingerprint for a device in the device type handler metadata block as part of the definition.
+Currently you define the expected fingerprint for a device in the Device Handler metadata block as part of the definition.
 An example would look like this:

 .. code-block:: groovy